Chekka Chivantha Vaanam

 Chekka Chivantha Vaanam was released on 27 September 2018 to positive reception from critics and audiences, praising the direction and performances of the cast, but criticising it for lacking strong women characters.
-Chekka Chivantha Vaanam won two awards at the Ananda Vikatan Cinema Awards, and one award each at the Behindwoods Gold Medal Film Festival, and Norway Tamil Film Festival Awards, while it was nominated for the 8th South Indian International Movie Awards.
+Chekka Chivantha Vaanam won two awards at the Ananda Vikatan Cinema Awards, and one award at the Norway Tamil Film Festival Awards, while it was nominated for the 8th South Indian International Movie Awards.